Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator

+Despite its versatility, previous studies mostly focused on the simulation of Ising models with binary value spins.
+Recently, continuous spins on square lattice without frustration have also been investigated \cite{feng_Spin_2024, yuSpatialOpticalSimulator2024}.
+However, the encoding and sampling of spin configurations in XY models with programmable lattice geometries and spin interactions are still challenging.
+These continuous spin models are more general in thermodynamics and can be directly applied to practical continuous optimization problems \cite{chen_continuous_2003, chen_application_2014}, for instance, continuous graph coloring \cite{cavaliere_optimization_2021}, angle synchronization problems \cite{singer_angular_2011} and max $k$-cut \cite{PhysRevApplied.17.024063}.
+Toward this goal, a photonic simulator has been constructed with delicate but sophisticated design and algorithm \cite{ouyang_programmable_2024}, where the BKT transition was studied.
+However, its scalability in lattice size is limited and the generalizability to different lattice geometries has not been substantiated.

-In this Letter, we propose a Fourier photonic simulator (FPS) to experimentally investigate topological phase transitions and frustration of XY models with programmable lattice geometries and spin interactions.
-Here, we encode spins into the phase of a light wavefront and engineer spin interactions via a reconfigurable Fourier mask \cite{fan_programmable_2023}.
-To validate FPS, we constructed a ferromagnetic XY model on the square lattice and successfully observed the BKT phase transition and precisely determined the transition temperature.
-We further extend the approach to frustrated systems, i.e., triangular and honeycomb lattices with competing antiferromagnetic spin interactions \cite{shaginyan_theoretical_2020}.
+In this Letter, we propose and implement a scalable and reconfigurable Fourier photonic simulator (FPS) to experimentally investigate the BKT phase transitions and study the frustration of XY models with programmable lattice geometries and spin interactions.
+By using an SLM that can simultaneously modulate the phase and amplitude of light, we encode spins into the phase of a light wavefront and engineer spin interactions via a reconfigurable Fourier mask \cite{fan_programmable_2023}.
+To validate FPS, we constructed a ferromagnetic XY model on a square lattice, successfully observed the BKT phase transition, and determined the transition temperature.
+We further extend the approach to frustrated systems, including triangular and honeycomb lattices with competing antiferromagnetic spin interactions \cite{shaginyan_theoretical_2020}.
 The triangular lattice exhibits a dual BKT and Ising transition, while the honeycomb lattice hosts various ground states, depending on the interaction parameters.
-These findings highlight the interplay between lattice geometry, frustration, and phase behavior and demonstrate the versatility of FPS.
-Beyond fundamental physics, FPS provides a scalable platform for tackling complex optimization problems, bridging advances in thermodynamics, computational science, and condensed-matter physics.
+These findings highlight the interplay between lattice geometry, frustration, and topology and demonstrate the versatility of FPS.

-\emph{Fourier-mask enabled photonic spin simulator}. -- The Hamiltonian of XY models is
+\emph{Fourier-mask enabled photonic spin simulator}--The Hamiltonian of XY models is